Saturday, April 14, 2012

 1942: Tony Burrows, who sang lead for Edison Lighthouse, White Plains, the Pipkins and Brotherhood of Man (all four groups were in the British Top Ten at once in 1970), was born in Exeter, Devon, England.

-1944: Michael Brewer of Brewer & Shipley ("One Toke Over the Line") was born in Oklahoma City, Oklahoma.
+1944: Michael Brewer of Brewer & Shipley ("One Toke Over The Line") was born in Oklahoma City, Oklahoma.

-1948: Larry Ferguson, keyboardist of Hot Chocolate
+1948: Larry Ferguson, keyboardist of Hot Chocolate, was born in Nassau, the Bahamas.

-1949: June Millington of the group Fanny ("Butter Boy" from 1975)
+1949: June Millington of the group Fanny ("Butter Boy" from 1975) was born in Manilla, the Phillipines.

-1962: Joey Pesce of 'Til Tuesday ("Voices Carry")
+1962: Joey Pesce, keyboardist of 'Til Tuesday ("Voices Carry")

 The #28 Guitarist of the Rock Era: Glenn Tipton